THREE COURSE CHALLENGE XC AT ITS BEST

 Entertainment and Social Time

 5:00 PM- 7:00 PM spaghetti dinner at Seaside High School.
 The cost is $3.00 per runner (coaches eat free!) if not staying at Camp Rilea, if staying at Camp Rilea dinner is free.
-Vegetarian and gluten free options are available.
-Dinner includes spaghetti in a meat sauce, green salad, garlic bread, milk and a dessert.
-Custom made t-shirts will be on sale for $25.00 in the high school lobby.
+Vegetarian and gluten-free options are available.
+Dinner includes spaghetti in a meat sauce, a green salad, garlic bread, milk, and dessert.
+Custom-made t-shirts will be on sale for $25.00 in the high school lobby.

 7:30 PM at Camp Rilea, Free Ice Cream Social and T-shirt exchange in the parking area between Starships 7024 and 7025.
 All teams staying at Camp Rilea or in the area with their own lodging are welcome.
 Bring a T-shirt and get a T-shirt.